An App for People Who Learn Hard Things

 Sub-Pages

-When a topic grows large enough to deserve its own learning environment, then you can promote it to its own full page.
-It stays visible on the parent with a link indicator.
+When a topic grows large enough to deserve its own learning environment, promote it to its own full page.
+It stays visible on the parent board with a link indicator so nothing gets lost or forgotten.

 Depth without clutter →